 Step 9.
 Again click the Startup tab and then click OK.

 Step 10.
 Restart your PC.

-If your no Wi-Fi after Windows 10 Anniversary Update issue still exists after trying all the above-mentioned troubleshooting methods, please comment below for further assistance.
+If your no Wi-Fi after Windows 10 Fall Creators Update issue still exists after trying all the above-mentioned troubleshooting methods, please comment below for further assistance.